Course Coordinator:Mathew Summers (msummers@usc.edu.au) School:School of Health - Psychology

 Tutorial/Workshop 1 – On campus tutorial/workshop - 3 hours | 3hrs | Week 1 | 13 times |

-Course content encompasses professional practice and ethics associated with contextual decision-making, informed consent, privacy and confidentiality, managing subpoenas, professional competence, multiple relationships, record keeping and assessments, treatments and endings, relationships and advertising, working in rural and remote settings, and registration.
+Course content encompasses professional practice and ethics associated with contextual decision-making, informed consent, privacy and confidentiality, managing subpoenas, professional competence, multiple relationships, record keeping and assessments, treatments and endings, relationships and advertising, working in rural and remote settings, reflective practice and registration requirements.

 400 Level (Graduate)